danielpclark/read_source/README.md

 # => ["/home/danielpclark/.rvm/rubies/ruby-2.3.1/lib/ruby/2.3.0/pathname.rb", 208]
 ```

+---

+NOTES:
-If the source code is written in C then the `read_source` and `vim` methods only return nil.
+* If the source code is written in C then the `read_source` and `vim` methods only return nil.
+* If the file is in `GEM_HOME` path then VIM opens it in read only mode.

 ## Development